 Always check food labels to ensure you stay within your health and weight loss target.

-What are the favorite foods you have to avoid on a low carb meal plan?
+What are the favorite foods and snacks you have to avoid on a low carb meal plan?